blackm0re/BEINC/README.md

  - set up the beinc_server.py on it.
 No OSD capabilities are needed (no X11).
    Define instance(s) for queueing.
 Define a queue size (how many notifications to store) for each of them.
- - set up beinc_poller.py on the desktop workstation (the computer where the notification-message should be displayed). beinc_poller.py should be able to access the server running beinc_server.py Polling interval of 5 seconds should be enough for most users.
+ - set up beinc_pull.py on the desktop workstation (the computer where the notification-message should be displayed). beinc_pull.py should be able to access the server running beinc_server.py Pulling interval of 5 seconds should be enough for most users.

 Read beinc_config_sample.json.readme for details on how to setup beinc_server.py and beinc_weechat.py!
-Use "-h" command line parameter to display the available options for beinc_poller.py and beinc_generic_client.py
+Use "-h" command line parameter to display the available options for beinc_pull.py and beinc_generic_client.py
 Each configured beinc_server.py instance has an unique name.
 There are 2 operations that can be done on an instance:
  - push - a client is sending a notification to the BEINC server.
           A push is available for all instances.
- - pull - a poller (f.i. beinc_poller.py) is fetching data from the instance-queue.
+ - pull - a pull (f.i. beinc_pull.py) is fetching data from the instance-queue.
           A pull is available only for instances defined for queueing.
           (read beinc_config_sample.json.readme for details!)
 Example: